effbiae/init-bm/README.md

 we wouldn't need to check for "only one file" in monitor any more.

 see the monitor PR for a patch to baremetal.sh

+### testing with this repo
+clone this repo and edit the makefile to point B to BareMetal-OS directory

+run `make qemu` or `make bochs` to test the functionality